Understanding your prospect’s technology stack isn’t just a bonus; it’s a necessity.

 Their level of technical expertise.

-Their budget and how much money they’re willing to spend on a new technology.
+Their budget and how much money they will spend on a new technology.

 If they’re problem-aware or need additional education.